blckbx/lnd-hybrid-mode/README.md

 ````

 ## **Configuring hybrid-mode:** ##
 Advertising clearnet connectivity LND needs to know the external IP of a node.
-There are two different cases of internet connectivity to investigate: Static and dynamic IP connections.
+There are two different cases to investigate: static and dynamic IP connections.

 Static IPs are rather easy to set in LND.
 The external IP address has to be applied to LND's option `externalip`.
 That's almost it.
 But most internet providers change IPs on a regular basis or at least on reconnection.
 Therefore `externalip` in `lnd.conf` would have to be changed accordingly each time a new IP was assigned, followed by a restart of `lnd.service`, which is needed to reload `lnd.conf`.
 This is unsustainable for continuous node running.
 Two possible solutions to prevent re-editing and restarting LND:
 - Solution 1: NAT/UPnP